-A contracted security officer is on duty at the entrance of the 2nd floor of the building when classes are in session, which may vary each semester according to class schedules.
-The facility is covered by closed-circuit TV cameras.
+A contracted security officer, by Adelphi University, is on duty at the entrance to the ground level of the 133 Remsen Location when classes are in session, which may vary each semester according to class schedules.
+St. Francis College maintains security at the Campus Security Desk, located in the lobby at the Livingston Location.
+Adelphi University Students and Staff are required to use their SFC ID Card to enter this location.
+Both facilities are covered by closedcircuit TV cameras.
 There are no residence hall facilities at this location.